laiudm/ZAP/README.md

 ##Features
 - Compatible with the ARMv4 architecture.
 - Supports a custom 16-bit instruction set.
-- Pipelined architecture (8 stages) : Fetch1, Fetch2, Decode, Issue, Shift, Execute, Memory, Writeback
+- 8-stage pipeline design : Fetch1, Fetch2, Decode, Issue, Shift, Execute, Memory, Writeback
-- Branch prediction supported.
+- Branch prediction is supported.
 - Split I and D cache (Size can be configured using parameters).
 - Split I and D MMUs (TLB size can be configured using parameters).